hackclub/airbridge/README.md

 Our [previous API](https://github.com/hackclub/api/blob/master/README.md) was really good at a couple things.
 It hasn't been touched in years and it's still providing password-less authentication as a service at scale.

 Hack Club (HQ & community) needs a service for easily reading & writing information that will last the test of time the same way our original API still handles authentication.
-API2 will create this by providing a JSON interface to an Airtable backend.
+Airbridge will create this by providing a JSON interface to an Airtable backend.

 ## Try the latest version here: [v0.1](./src/v0.1/README.md)